The Sopranos: Season 4 (2002)

 New York underboss Johnny Sack becomes enraged after learning Ralph Cifaretto joked about his wife's weight.
 He seeks permission from boss Carmine Lupertazzi to have Ralph clipped, but is denied.
 Johnny orders the hit anyway.
 Tony receives the okay from Carmine to hit Johnny for insubordination.
 Junior Soprano tips Tony to use an old outfit in Providence for the work.
 After catching his wife eating sweets secretly instead of following her diet, Johnny Sack talks it out with her and then calls off the hit on Ralph, averting bloodshed.

-Tony and Ralph invest in a racehorse named Pie-O-My, who wins several races and makes them both a great deal of money.
-When Ralph's 12-year-old son Justin is severely injured in an archery accident, Tony comes to believe Ralph burned Pie-O-My in a stable fire to collect $200,000 in insurance money.
+Tony and Ralph invest in a racehorse named Pie-O-My, who wins several races and makes them both a great deal of money until the horse dies in a stable fire.
+When Ralph's 12-year-old son Justin is severely injured in an archery accident, Tony comes to believe Ralph started the stable fire himself in order to collect $200,000 in insurance money.
 Tony confronts Ralph and Ralph denies setting the fire.
 The two engage in a violent brawl, culminating in Tony strangling Ralph to death.
 Tony and Christopher dispose of the body and tell the rest of the crew that the likely culprit for Ralph's disappearance is Johnny Sack.

 While he is leaving court, Junior is hit in the head with a boom mic and falls down several steps.
 Tony advises him to take advantage of the opportunity, act mentally incompetent and employ it as a ruse for not continuing the trial.
 When that fails, Eugene Pontecorvo intimidates a juror, resulting in a deadlocked jury, forcing the judge to declare a mistrial.

 Following the death of Bobby Baccalieri's wife, Janice pursues a romantic relationship with him.
 Bobby is initially reluctant to move on, but after an incident with his kids and Anthony Jr. trying to summon his deceased wife's ghost, he becomes more receptive to Janice's advances.